-Title VI of the 1964 Civil Rights Act and subsequent federal and state legislation direct the fair treatment and meaningful involvement of all people - regardless of race, color, religion, sex, sexual orientation, gender identity, disability, age or national origin - in programs and activities receiving federal funds, including transportation funds.
+Title VI of the 1964 Civil Rights Act and subsequent federal and state legislation direct the fair treatment and meaningful involvement of all people - regardless of race, color, religion, sex, sexual orientation, disability, age or national origin - in programs and activities receiving federal funds, including transportation funds.

-Title VI of the Civil Rights Act of 1964 and Executive Order 12898 on Environmental Justice are integral to the process of planning and implementing the Gateway Program.
+Title VI of the Civil Rights Act of 1964 are integral to the process of planning and implementing the Gateway Program.